shubhamsaininnl/Demo/README.md

 python manage.py runserver

-I have used postman to hit the api's.
+I have used postman to hit the api's

+Test Coverage is 93%